Is Saudi Arabia the next big heritage tourism destination?

 "Gates are unique to Saudi Arabia.
 I've never seen anything remotely like them anywhere," says Kennedy.
 "There are no entry points, and we don't know what they were used for," he says, adding that analysis of aerial photos and ground visits might help to reveal their purpose.

-Female tourists in Saudi?
+Will tourists come to Saudi?

 When tourists arrive in Saudi Arabia, Al-Ula's standout attractions are likely to be Mada'in Salih, Al-Ula Old Town and Al-Khuraybah.